 The styling of the shelves has changed almost monthly as I love to mix things up from time to time.
 So I thought I’d share my tips for styling open shelves in the kitchen.
 A few things that help keep them organized and visually appealing.

-Why I love open shelves in the kitchen
+Why I love floating shelves in the kitchen

 Open shelves in the kitchen are not only a way to add some styling but also function.
 We keep our everyday dishes and glassware in hands reach.
 Since we’ve selected minimal dinnerware, we go through it weekly, so no item collects dust.
 Mixed in with it, I’ve added in a few decor pieces.
 Pottery, visually-appealing vases, and some items collected throughout our travels.
 Plus, open shelves are incredibly cheaper than say adding in new cabinets.
 So if you’re looking to save money when renovating, consider open shelves instead of uppers.